 Firstly, you will need to go and download the Windows 10 Media Creation Tool from Microsoft’s website and grab the tool now.

 You can download the same tool for Windows 11 instead, depending on your preference as to which version of Windows you want.

-Make sure you have plugged your USB drive into a free USB socket directly on your computer.
-Don’t plug it into any USB hubs if you can.
+Ensure you have plugged your USB drive into a free socket directly on your computer.
+Don’t plug it into any hubs if you can.

 Caution: Make sure you have backed up your USB drive before attempting this procedure.
 Anything that’s on there will be gone for good.

 From there, run the application once it has completed downloading.
 To do this, double-click on the downloaded file to begin the process.

 Note: I highly recommend you unplug all USB drives that you have plugged into your computer, except the one you want the Windows 10 installation files installed.

 Follow these instructions to create installation media:

 1. Accept license terms (if you agree)